 Read/write speed is one of the more technical aspects behind an SSD, but it’s also the metric by which their performance is measured.
 Essentially, this is the rate at which it reads and writes data.
 A high read speed means faster loading times for games and programs (as well as your operating system as a whole, leading to super-fast boot times), and a high write speed makes tasks like uncompressing files with 7Zip work much faster.

-The best SATA SSDs operate in the range of 500 MB/s and higher, but cheaper (and older) solutions will naturally fall much shorter.
+The best SATA SSDs operate in the range of 500 MB and higher (limited by SATA bandwidth), but cheaper (and older) solutions will naturally fall much shorter.

-Price and Spec Comparison
+7. Price and Spec Comparison

 At the risk of stating the obvious, price is one of the biggest factors in SSD selection.
 However, prices of SSDs are regularly fluctuating.
 By the time you read this, an SSD that I recommend could have a way, way different price than it does now.

-So instead of recommending particular SSDs at particular price ranges, I’m going to give you a hot tip on buying SSDs and other computer hardware: try out this little website called PCPartPicker.
+So instead of recommending particular SSDs at particular price ranges, I’m going to give you a hot tip on buying SSDs and other computer hardware: try this little website called PCPartPicker.

-This screen may seem intimidating at first but don’t sweat it.
+This screen may seem intimidating at first, but don’t sweat it.

 PCPartPicker is a site that gathers information about different PC parts and peripherals and allows you to easily sort through them.
 When opening product pages on PCPartPicker, you’re actually given a page where you can select different storefronts (like Newegg or Amazon) to buy the part from, but the price displayed is always from whoever has that particular part the cheapest.

-Using PCPartPicker, you can easily compare pricing and capacity, while also monitoring brand and quality.
-Once you’ve found a drive (or a few drives) that are at the price and capacity you want, open their pages on the storefront you’re buying them from to observe their technical specs – high end SSDs are in the 500 MB/s range for read/write speeds, but others may be lower.
+Using PCPartPicker, you can easily compare pricing and capacity while also monitoring brand and quality.
+Once you’ve found a drive (or a few drives) that are at the price and capacity you want, open their pages on the storefront you’re buying them from to observe their technical specs – high end SSDs are in the 500 MBIRA range for read/write speeds, but others may be lower.